piovere/navadmin_feed/README.rst

      :alt: Updates

-Script for scraping the Navy NAVADMIN page and converting to a JSON feed.
+Script for scraping the Navy NAVADMIN/ALNAV page and converting to a JSON feed.

 * Free software: MIT license